 This journey started for me in 2003...

-... when I was asked to by the DfE to be the Programme Manager for the Every Child Matters Green Paper.
+... when I was asked by the DfE to be the Programme Manager for the Every Child Matters Programme.
 Designed to reconfigure the way that services for children, young people and families were delivered, Every Child Matters (ECM) was widely considered by the sector to be one most successful government programmes ever.

 One of the key reasons for the success of the programme was something called the Outcomes Framework.
 This diagram set out the Outcomes, Aims, Goals and Targets at a national, regional and local level so that everyone involved knew what they were trying to achieve and where they fitted in.
 We knew it was going to be successful when the Royal College of Paediatrics and Child Health rang up and asked for 16,000 copies.
 While I in no way can claim all the credit for the Outcomes Framework, the role I played in developing it is the thing I'm most proud of in my career.
 I still have Head Teachers telling me that they still use the Outcomes framework in their schools today.
 I learned that Outcomes are important, and I'll come back to why a little bit later in the story.

 Then in 2010 the world changed.
 A new government meant a new set of priorities and a focus on Academies and attainment.
 The ECM programme was brought to an end, and I, along with my colleague Nigel Hall, left the DfE.
 My big lesson from the 7 years I spent there was that education has the power to change lives.
 I hadn't really appreciated that before.
 There is an old adage that education is wasted on the young.
 I was one of those when I was young.
 Not any more.